rbuerki/compare_data_from_the_command_line/README.md

 Note: The optional load params have to be passed as single key-value-pairs in string format, each of them separatly for the respective dataframe.
 You can pass all the args that are accepted by [pandas.read_csv](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_csv.html).

-A full example can look as follows:
+A full example could look as follows:

 ```shell
 compare_df "data/file_manual.csv" "data/file_auto.csv" -l_1 "engine"="python" -l_1 "sep"=";" -l_2 "encoding"="UTF-8" -l_2 "sep"=";" -i "customer_ID"